 Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to compliance with the Real Estate Investment Trust (REIT) status section 1158 of the Corporation Tax Act 2010 and the Jersey Financial Services Commission, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as Companies (Jersey) Law 1991.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue, management bias in accounting estimates and judgemental areas of the financial statements such as the valuation of investment and development properties (see related key audit matters).
+We also considered those laws and regulations that have a direct impact on the financial statements (Jersey) Law 1991.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting of inappropriate journal entries to increase revenue, management bias in accounting estimates and judgemental areas of the financial statements such as the valuation of investment and development properties (see related key audit matters).
 Audit procedures performed by the engagement team included:

-- Discussions with management and internal audit, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud, and review of the reports made by management and internal audit - Understanding of man agement's internal controls designed to prevent and detect irregularities - Reviewing the group's and company's litigation register in so far as it related to non-compliance with laws and regulations and fraud - Reviewing relevant meeting minutes, including those of the Risk Committee and the Audit Committee - Review of tax compliance with the involvement of our tax specialists in the audit - Designing audit procedures to incorporate un predictability around the nature, timing or extent of our testing of expenses - Challenging assumptions and judgements made by management in their significant areas of estimation; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, posted by unexpected users and posted on unexpected days.
+- Discussions with management and internal audit, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud, and review of the reports made by management and internal audit - Understanding of management's internal controls designed to prevent and detect irregularities - Reviewing the group's and company's litigation register in so far as it related to non-compliance with laws and regulations and fraud - Reviewing relevant meeting minutes - Review of tax compliance with the involvement of our tax specialists in the audit - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing

+- Challenging assumptions and judgements made by management in their significant areas of estimation including procedures relating to the valuation of investment properties - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, posted by unexpected users and posted on unexpected days.

 There are inherent limitations in the audit procedures described above.
 We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
-Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involved eliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
+Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.